anam-org/javascript-sdk/README.md

 This will start a new session using the pre-configured persona id and start streaming video and audio to the elements in the DOM with the matching element ids.

-To stop a session use the `stopSstopStreaming` method.
+To stop a session use the `stopStopStreaming` method.

 ```typescript
 anamClient.stopStreaming();